nichobi/audiotranscode/README.md

   -t               Don't include copies of the original audio streams, only the transcodes
   -o               Map the transcoded streams ahead of the copies (does nothing when paired with -t)
   -k               Keep the original files
+  -m               Transcode audio to MP3, rather than AAC